 The Continuum of Care for Homelessness will meet in an ongoing effort to identify needs and coordinate delivery of services for people experiencing homelessness.
 The City will continue its close working relationship with the Great Falls Housing Authority.
 This relationship will include such aspects as sharing of staff, environmental clearances, and fair housing activities.
-The City Commission appoints the Housing Authority Board of Commissioners and the City Manager appoints the Executive Director of the Housing Authority.
+The City Commission appoints the Housing Authority Board of Commissioners and the City Manager appoints the Executive Director of the Housing

+City of Great Falls 2021 Annual Action Plan Page 39 of 47 Authority.
 Housing Authority staff is made up of City employees.
 The City will complete environmental reviews for all Housing Authority sponsored construction and rehabilitation projects; therefore, the City will be aware of and review any proposed development projects or proposed demolition of public housing units.